mathiasertl/django-ca/docs/source/profiles.rst

 You can remove a predefined profile by just setting the value to ``None``::

    CA_PROFILES = {
-       'client': None  # we really don't need this one }
+       "client": None  # we really don't need this one }